Call us0333 370 4333

 Thereafter, it may also be necessary to pursue formal action to account for any damages that may have been incurred as a consequence of the resolution.

-The Team at Kangs Solicitors is available to advise you upon the appropriate course to adopt to protect your position and resolve the issues in a pro-active manner.
+Our Mediation Solicitors are available to advise you upon the appropriate course to adopt to protect your position and resolve the issues in a pro-active manner.
+They offer a wealth of experience representing clients involved in dispute resolution including:

-Please do not hesitate to contact the Team at Kangs Solicitors through any of the following who will be pleased to speak to you:
+Please do not hesitate to contact the team at KANGS into any form of dispute resolution including mediation.
+Use the contact details below to speak to a member of our team who will be pleased to assist you:

 Hamraj Kang